-The Devils beat the Anaheim Ducks 3-0, on June 9, 2003, in Game 7 of the Stanley Cup Final, to win their third championship in the last nine seasons.
-Mike Rupp, playing in just his fourth career playoff game, scores the game-winning goal and assisted on the other two.
+The Devils beat the Anaheim Ducks 3-0 on June 9, 2003, in Game 7 of the Stanley Cup Final, to win their third championship in the last nine seasons.
+In just his fourth career playoff game, Mike Rupp scored the game-winning goal and assisted on the other two.
 This was New Jersey’s 12th home win of the 2003 postseason, setting a new NHL record.

 Martin Brodeur became the first goaltender in NHL history to record seven shutouts in a single playoff year.
 He had three shutouts in the Final, which tied the league record.
 However, it was his counterpart, rookie netminder Jean-Sebastian Giguere, who won the Conn Smythe Trophy.
 He was just the fifth player to ever win the award despite his team losing the Final.

 On June 9, 2014, the Kings beat the Rangers 3-0 in Game 3 of the Stanley Cup Final to take a 3-0 stranglehold on the series.
 Jeff Carter scored the only goal Los Angeles needed with 0.8 seconds left in the first period before Jake Muzzin, and Mike Richards added on to the lead.
 Goaltender Jonathan Quick made 32 saves to keep the Rangers off the scoreboard.